petrvanblokland/DesignDesignSpace/Site.md

 Discount or split payment for the month, season and year training can be discussed, depending on your personal situation.

-For students who whish to extend one training level into another, a 50% discount applies to previous payed tuition.
+Students who whish to extend one training level into another, a 50% discount applies to previous payed tuition.
 E.g 1 day followed by 1 week: 1/2 $150 + $900 = $975.
 Or 1 week followed by 1 month: 1/2 $900 + $1900 = $2350.
 Or 1 week followed by 1 season: 1/2 $900 + $3900 = $4350

+Pricing is for individual designers.
+For corporate trainings or groups, <a href="mailto:buro@petr.com">contact us</a>.

 ### What is the schedule & how to submit?

-Every 6 months, starting in March and September, a new day-week-month-season-year sequence starts, under the condition that there are at least 3 participating students.
+Every 6 months, in March and September, a new day-week-month-season-year sequence starts, most likely if there are at least 3 participating students.

 Day-week sequences or single day Design Games can take place on other dates during the year, if the amount of participants makes it possible.